JAremko/spacetools/README.md

                            will be used.
   docfmt  ROOT [INPUTS]...
 Format Spacemacs documentation files.
-                           If only the first argument is supplied all files in ROOT folder will be formatted.
+                           If only the first argument is supplied the default list of documentation files
+                           will be used.

 Common arguments:
   ROOT   root directory of Spacemacs documentation.
 Example: "~/.emacs.d/".